 Bolloré SE's score of 47 is higher than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Bolloré SE reported total carbon emissions of approximately 9,391,268,000 kg CO2e.
-This figure includes Scope 1 emissions of about 15,571,000 kg CO2e, primarily from mobile combustion, and Scope 2 emissions of approximately 9,521,000 kg CO2e (market-based).
-The company’s Scope 3 emissions were significantly higher, at around 9,437,535,000 kg CO2e, with major contributions from the use of sold products (about 5,373,666,000 kg CO2e) and purchased goods and services (approximately 1,447,359,000 kg CO2e).
+In 2024, Bolloré SE reported total carbon emissions of approximately 18.8 billion kg CO2e.
+This figure includes Scope 1 emissions of about 15.6 million kg CO2e, Scope 2 emissions of approximately 9.5 million kg CO2e, and Scope 3 emissions amounting to about 9.4 billion kg CO2e.
+The Scope 3 emissions primarily stem from investments, the use of sold products, and purchased goods and services.
 Bolloré SE has set ambitious climate commitments, aiming for a 42% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2022 as the baseline year.
-This target aligns with the Paris Agreement's goal of limiting global warming to 1.5 °C. Additionally, the company plans to reduce Scope 3 emissions from upstream transportation and distribution by 21% within the same timeframe, with specific targets for well-to-wake emissions from subcontracted container shipping operations (12.9% reduction) and other upstream emissions (25% reduction).
-These targets are part of a broader strategy to enhance sustainability and reduce the environmental impact of its operations, reflecting a commitment to responsible corporate practices.
-The emissions data and reduction targets are cascaded from the parent company, Bolloré SE, ensuring alignment across its corporate family.
+Additionally, the company targets a 21% reduction in absolute Scope 3 emissions from upstream transportation and distribution within the same timeframe.
+Specific reductions include a 12.9% decrease in well-to-wake Scope 3 emissions from subcontracted container shipping operations and a 25% reduction in all other Scope 3 emissions from upstream transportation and distribution.
+These targets align with the trajectory of the Paris Agreement, aiming to limit global warming to 1.5 °C. The emissions data and reduction targets are cascaded from the parent company, Bolloré SE, reflecting a commitment to sustainability within the logistics and transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents